 Few factual things first -

-- I meet really awesome people and everyone I meet always has something to teach me.
+- I meet awesome people, and everyone I meet always has something to teach me.

 - Tough-to-believe level of simplicity impresses me like nothing else.

-- I know few people who doesn't like publicity (read showoff).
+- I know a few people who don't like publicity (read showoff).

 Now fictional part –

 I met a girl last week who once was a professional model.
-As I was talking to her I felt like show off is bad but what’s the point then doing anything in life if no one even knows about it?
+As I was talking to her, I felt like show off is terrible, but then what's the point doing anything in life if no one even knows about it?

-I laughed but I was still not convinced… conversation changed a little and -
+I laughed, but I was still not convinced… the conversation changed a little and -

-I wanted to say that I am not a mathematician, I just studied it.
-I love it but that doesn't make me a mathematician. …but ironically while I was loving the thing of not showing off… I loved to be called a mathematician so much that I didn't say anything.
+I wanted to say that I am not a mathematician; I just studied it.
+I love it, but that doesn't make me a mathematician. …but ironically while I was enjoying the thing of not showing off… I loved to be called a mathematician so much that I didn't say anything.
 Probably that is where the difference lies.
 Seldom are people who can renounce a-beautiful-looking-illusory-life (read online-life-praises-likes-comments)!

 Then I thought...
-It is easy to meet people who buy fake Rolexes from Canal Street*... but you rarely meet people who own real ones but they don’t even wear it or a rarest kind who wear but either not talk about it or at times lie that it is not original.
+It is easy to meet people who buy fake Rolexes from Canal Street*... but you rarely meet people who own real ones but they don’t even wear it or the rarest kind who wear but either not talk about it or at times lie that it is not original.
 No attachments kind of people.
-Maybe it sounds ridiculous… but highest level of such people are like Yogis who see everything around with indifference!
-I know she is not like that but that’s how I interpreted :).
+Maybe it sounds ridiculous… but the highest form of such people is like Yogis, who see everything around with indifference!
+I know she is not like that, but that’s how I interpreted :).
 That can either be seen as dispassionate about everything around or equally passionate about everything.

 Maybe I still don’t get it... why in the first place you buy an original Rolex then. ? :)